 Since I started offering outsourced Social Media management services I always have had to explain why I did not want to compete with low-cost providers or even those that offered Social Media services as a free add-on to their main service.

 All Social Media networks are introducing algorithms that favour real person to person content over generic “drop and run” posts.
+This algorithm works similarly to the algorithm of the bitcoin loophole, which is a leading automated cryptocurrency trading system that allows anyone to make money from bitcoin trading.
+The bitcoin loophole erfahrung blog further explains its users' trading experience.
+Check it out before starting your trading.
 Even before the recent announcement of Facebook’s change in direction (I wrote about this in my article Keep Calm And Facebook On!) pages that posted boring content that only talked about themselves and disregarded the needs and interests of their audience became ineffective.
 The reach of these posts can only be achieved by paying more and more to “boost.”

 Most of these low-cost packages include uploading a couple of posts per month to your Facebook page or even to several social channels at the same time.
 For under $100 per month.

 Considering that there is a cost for administering a contract, this leaves only about less than one hour for content creation per week.
 There is no room to respond to comments and messages, no room for analyzing the performance of the campaigns, strategy, video production and other things you need to do to provide value to your Social Media followers.

 The result are Facebook pages that include generic posts that are really only ads.
 Maybe a contest here or there or some generic post about an award or a copy of the newest print ad but that’s it.

 These pages usually have near zero engagement because people soon find out not to expect any value beyond finding the newest sale.
 Even before the 2018 algorithm change, these pages had very little organic reach.
 To have their content seen, pages like this had to spend a lot of money on ads and boosted posts.